pkiraly/qa-catalogue-web/README.md

 - `config/about.en.tpl` and `config/about.de.tpl`: Additional information shown
   in the "about" tab.

-The name, catalogue link and the record levele catalogue link are different per libraries.
-The tool has prepared for a number of libraries, but there's high chance, that you would like to apply it for another library.
-You have set these values in a class which extends the `Catalogue` class, here is an example:
+### Catalogue class

+[catalogue class]: #catalogue-class

+Basic properties and default [configuration](#configuration) settings are defined in a catalogue class which extends the generic class `Catalogue`.
+The application includes catalogue classes for known libraries, but you may want to define additional changes that go beyond simple configuration settings.

+Here is an example of a custom catalogue class:

 ```PHP
 class Gent extends Catalogue {